WillowHayward/lifesuite/README.md

 ## Tag

 A tag is a label for a log that can optionally have a value attached to it.
-The syntax for this is either `+metric`, `+metric:value`, or `+metric:value:value:...:value` where `metric` can be any alphanumeric string of text, and `value` is whatever value (text or number) you can to store for that metric in the particular log.
-A tag can have any number of values attached to it.
-Values are stored positionally - `+tag:1:2:3` will always have a first value 1, a second value of 2, and a third value of 3.
+The syntax for this is either `+metric` or `+metric:value`, where `metric` can be any alphanumeric string of text, and `value` is whatever value (text or number) you can to store for that metric in the particular log.

 ## Person

 A person is someone who might be mentioned in a log.
-The syntax for this is `@name`, `@organisation.name`, or `@organisation.suborganisation.name` where `name`, `organisation`, and `suborganisation` can be any alphanumeric string of text.
-You can have as many suborganisations as you please.
+The syntax for this is `@name` or `@organisation.name`, where `name` and `organisation` can be any alphanumeric string of text.

 ## Location